 Initially, the selection of a roof could be expensive, but in the long run, it pays back and reduces your bill by regulating the temperature of your home during summers.

 According to the latest U.S. residential solar market report, the residential solar market in the U.S reached a record high in the third quarter of 2019 with 712 megawatts of solar panels installed.
 Solar Panels can help build energy-efficient homes.
-If your area is exposed to the sun throughout the year then solar panels will surely help you to reduce electricity bills.
+If your area is exposed to the sun throughout the year, then solar panels will surely reduce your electricity bills.
 These panels don’t require extensive maintenance, so it’s a one-time investment that saves you from a lot of hassle and makes you self-sufficient.

-Solar panels are an environmentally friendly option since solar energy is converted into electrical energy, hence there are no harmful emissions of greenhouse gases that contribute to global warming.
-Once you have installed solar panels, you can use the energy for a host of different uses such as a solar heater for heating water, bulbs, and practically any home appliance.
+Solar panels are an environmentally friendly option since solar energy is converted into electrical energy, reducing harmful greenhouse gases that contribute to global warming.
+Once you have installed solar panels, you can use the energy for a host of different uses, such as a solar heater for heating water, bulbs, and practically any home appliance.

 The home water heating system consumes a huge amount of electricity.
-There are multiple ways through which the water heating system can be improved and the user can save energy.
-One of the ways is to insulate the tank of water heater to retain heat.
-This lets your water heater to remain idle without the water losing much heat.
-Another option is to use solar water heaters, which are an eco-friendly option and can help in energy saving.
+There are multiple ways the water heating system can be improved, and the user can save energy.
+One of the methods is to insulate the tank of the water heater to retain heat.
+It lets your water heater remain idle without the water losing much heat.
+Another option is to use solar water heaters, an eco-friendly option and help with energy-saving.

-Choosing a water heating system could be a tough decision though.
-Learn more about the types of solar water heaters and how to choose the water heating system for your energy-efficient home.
+Choosing a water heating system could be a tough decision, though.
+Learn more about the types of solar water heaters and how to choose the water heating system when building an energy-efficient home.

-Energy-efficient house plans might be expensive at the start but can prove to be greatly beneficial in the longer term, thus letting you save money as well as energy.
+Energy-efficient house plans might be expensive at the start but can prove to be incredibly beneficial in the longer term, thus letting you save money as well as energy.